grafana/k6/release notes/upcoming.md

 ### New option: No Cookies Reset (#729)

 A new option has been added that disables the default behavior of resetting the [cookie jar](https://docs.k6.io/docs/cookies) after each VU iteration.
-If it's enabled, saved cookies will be persisted across VUs iterations.
+If it's enabled, saved cookies will be persisted across VU iterations.
 For the moment there's no CLI flag for this option, instead it can only be set via the `noCookiesReset` key from the exported script `options` or via the `K6_NO_COOKIES_RESET` environment variable.

 ### k6/http: New options to discard the response body or to specify its type (#742 and #749)

-You can now specify what the type of an HTTP response's body would be with the new `responseType` request option.
+You can now specify what the type of an HTTP response's body should be with the new `responseType` request option.
 The possible values for it are `text` (the default), `binary` and `none`.
 The default `text` response type is backward-compatible, it doesn't change the current k6 behavior of returning the `body` attribute of the `http/Response` object as a string.
 It's well suited for working with web pages, text-based APIs and similar HTTP responses, but it can be unsuitable when dealing with binary files.

 That's mostly because JavaScript strings are encoded with UTF-16 and converting binary data to it will frequently mangle some of the data.
 The new `binary` response type allows us to avoid that, it causes k6 to return the HTTP response's `body` as a byte array.
 This allows us to deal with the binary data without mangling it:
 ```js